sliwhu/UWHousingTeam/TechnologyReview.md

 * It doesn't penalize all the feature’s estimate arbitrarily.

 cons:
+* Ridge regression cant zero out the co-efficients

 #### Lasso regression
 LASSO is a regression analysis method that performs both variable selection and regularization in order to enhance the prediction accuracy and interpretability of the statistical model it produces.
 pros:
-*
+* The biggest advantage of Lasso is that it produces sparse matrix.
+This implies that lasso can zero out coefficients and we are able to get a better sense of which features are more corelated with response.

 cons:
 *

 #### Principal Component Analysis

-The ridge regression has two important advantages over the linear regression.
-The most important one is that it penalizes the estimates.
-It doesn't penalize all the feature’s estimate arbitrarily.
 ### Self written up algorithms
 ### ..